shortlegstudio/SpaceRaider/README.md

  * Start up Splash Screen
  * Maybe a bonus level every 5 or ten levels?
 Like dodge asteroids?
  * Extra lives
+ * Arrival animation is coming in too low and takes out player

 ## Music Credits